AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 4. What are the priorities for the next development cycle?
 5. Are there any specific requirements for backward compatibility with systems that may depend on username-based authentication?
 6. When is the complete removal of the username field planned for the future?
+7. Should we implement webhook handlers for Stripe events to automate subscription management?
+8. Should we add support for additional payment methods besides Stripe?